Loh I-cheng: Later activities

 In 2002, Loh published his 453-page memoirs, Valiant but Fruitless Endeavors: The Memoirs of Loh I-Cheng (微臣無力可回天——陸以正的外交生涯), based on diaries he had kept since 1979; the book's primary focus was on those major incidents of Taiwan's diplomatic history he had witnessed in his career, namely the expulsion of Taipei's representatives from the United Nations, and the loss of diplomatic recognition by the United States and then by South Africa.
 He was nearly an hour late to his own book launching.

 Loh continued to write and comment about politics after the publication of his memoirs.
 In 2005, he started a donation movement to help local cable television station TVBS pay an NT$1 million fine assessed by the Government Information Office, which he described as politically motivated and a threat to the freedom of the press.
 In 2006, he urged the recall of then-President Chen Shui-bian, and if that failed, the overthrow of the cabinet of Su Tseng-chang.
 In 2008, he wrote an article in a Taiwan newspaper suggesting that President Ma Ying-jeou should bring the National Unification Council out of dormancy in line with the Guidelines for National Unification as a goodwill gesture, in response to Beijing's willingness to let Taiwan participate in the 2008 Summer Olympics under the name "Chinese Taipei" instead of "Taipei, China".

 Personal life

-Loh was born in 1924 in Nanchang, Jiangxi.
-His family settled in Taicang, Jiangsu before.
-During the Second Sino-Japanese War, he served in Yunnan as a translator for American soldiers.
-After the war, he entered National Chengchi University (then located in Nanjing).
-Following his graduation, he went on to Columbia University for an M.A. in journalism.
 Loh was married to Jane Y. Loh, with whom he had three children: Willie, Phillip, and Suzette (born 1961).
 Suzette, a graduate of Phillips Exeter Academy and Barnard College, died of cancer in 2006.

 In April 2010, Loh was struck by a taxi while crossing a road in the Eastern District of Taipei.
 This led to local controversy over the issue of pedestrian safety.
 Lo died in 2016 at the age of 92.